Samhita Rhodes, Ph.D.

 Field of Study: Electrical and Biomedical Engineering

 In 2010, Dr. Rhodes started the undergraduate minor in Biomedical Engineering.
-Together with Dr Farris, she was awarded $700,000 in NSF funding to develop a Master’s program in the same field.
-In 2019, under her leadership, the university approved a new undergraduate major in Biomedical Engineering.
+Together with Dr. Farris, she was awarded $700,000 in NSF funding to develop a Master’s program in the same field.
+In 2019, under her leadership, the university approved a new undergraduate major in Biomedical Engineering and she served as the chair of the BME curriculum committee.
 Dr. Rhodes teaches classes at all academic levels, undergraduate and graduate, in programming, mathematical modeling, and linear and nonlinear biomedical signal and image processing.

 Degrees: Dr. Rhodes has a Bachelor’s degree in Electronics and Telecommunication Engineering from the University of Pune, India, and after earning her Master’s and Doctoral degrees in Biomedical Engineering from Marquette University, Wisconsin, she completed a 3-year postdoctoral fellowship in Anesthesiology Research at the Medical College of Wisconsin where she developed mathematical models to explore the effects of age and hyperthermia on cardiac function.